Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: PnP-OVSS Implementation Detail

 \textbf{BridgeTower.} We use the ITM branch of BridgeTower$\_{large}$, which adopts VIT-L/14 as the image encoder, RoBERTa$\_{large}$ as the text encoder and an 6-layer cross attention encoder.
 For each cross attention layer of the cross-modal encoder, the hidden size is set to 1,024, and the number of heads is set to 16.
 We interpolate the positional embedding to allow input resolution of 770 x 770.
 The model weights are from the {\tt bridgetower\-large-itm-mlm-itc} checkpoint from Huggingface.

 \textbf{Random Search.} We adopt the random search routine from the Gradient-Free-Optimizers library\footnote{\url{https://github.com/SimonBlanke/Gradient-Free-Optimizers}} \cite{gfo2020} with our reward metric (\S \ref{sec:hyperparamtuning}).
 To parallelize the search process, we divide the search space into three groups and place each group on a GPU card.
 We perform 34 search iterations in each group.
-The best hyperparameter set from the three groups is taken as the final search result.
+The best hyperparameter set from the three groups with the highest reward is taken as the final search result.

 \textbf{Class Split for Densely Supervised Models.} We follow the most common setting \cite{bucher2019zero,gu2020context,pastore2021closer,li2022languagedriven,xu2022simple,zhou2022extract} which save pottedplant, sheep, sofa, train, tvmonitor as the 5 unseen classes for Pascal VOC; cow, motorbike, sofa, cat, boat, fence, bird, tvmonitor, keyboard, aeroplane as 10 unseen classes for Pascal Context; frisbee, skateboard, cardboard, carrot, scissors, suitcase, giraffe, cow, road, wallconcrete, tree, grass, river, clouds, playingfield, as 15 unseen classes for COCO Stuff.